bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 So if we would now have a protocol with runs, let's say we have a first run of the protocol and now every box is a broadcast.
 So we have four broadcasts.
-And remember that the DCnet round is now in the third position.
+And remember that the DC-net round is now in the third position.
-Because we first send the key exchange, then the second thing is we commit to the DCnet vectors, to the DCnet messages, Then we send the actual DCNET message, the third round.
+Because we first send the key exchange, then the second thing is we commit to the DC-net vectors, to the DC-net messages, Then we send the actual DC-net message, the third round.
 This is what I mean when I write DC.
 And then in the end, we either send the signatures around or we reveal the key exchange messages.
 And now let's assume like okay this first run is disrupted.
 Next.
-And remember disruption happens in the DCNet round.
+And remember disruption happens in the DC-net round.
-So somebody sent bullshit in the DCnet round, this round is disrupted, the run is disrupted, then we would start the second run and would need another four rounds.
+So somebody sent bullshit in the DC-net round, this round is disrupted, the run is disrupted, then we would start the second run and would need another four rounds.
 And now, what we do in CoinShuffle++ is we actually want to pipeline these runs and to reduce the number of overall rounds.
 So now the idea is basically, we run two rounds of the first one, and then we already start a second run.
 It's not clear yet if you will need it or not.